dritchie/GraphicsEngine/README.md

 GraphicsEngine
 ==============

-Rudimentary framework for getting graphics applications up and running.
-One level of abstraction up from OpenGL.
+Framework for getting graphics applications up and running.
+A level of abstraction (or two, or three) up from OpenGL.